What Superannuation Means in Australia

 Part of the Tax for Australians For Dummies Cheat Sheet

-Superannuation is a scheme to help you fund your retirement.
+Superannuation is a scheme in Australia that helps you fund your retirement.
 Monies invested can’t be accessed until you satisfy a condition of release, such as when you retire.
 Some of the Australian superannuation rules are covered here:

 Super Government Co-Contribution Scheme.
 To qualify for this government freebie: